prismicio/prismic-gatsby/README.md

 ## Previews

-To allow for dynamic content previews, we need to query Prismic's API from the browser and normalize the API response the same way we do at build time.
-By doing so, we can rely on the same templates and components that we use for static data for our preview data.

-`gatsby-source-prismic` now exports a `usePrismicPreview()` hook to help with querying and normalizing API responses from Prismic.
+Use the `usePrismicPreview()` hook to help with querying and normalizing API responses from Prismic.
 An example is shown below:

 ```js
 // { ... }